Freezing Clothes – Does This Laundry Technique Really Work?

 Does freezing your clothes really work to remove bacteria and odours?
 I gave this intriguing laundry hack a go – here’s what I found.

 It’s the laundry hack you won’t find on any clothing care label.
 What is it?
-Well, some laundry aficionados recommend freezing your clothes, to avoid having to wash them so much.
+Well, some laundry aficionados recommend freezing your clothes to avoid having to wash them so much.
 It’s been touted by Levi Strauss – the jeans brand – and in who knows how many TikTok videos.

 In the age of droughts, increasing water consumption, and microplastics being released from washing synthetic clothing, it makes sense to cut down on the laundry that we do.

 I’ll admit, my first thought when I heard this laundry hack was one of disbelief.
 But then I mulled it over.
-I’ve come to realise that the idea of popping your clothes into your freezer – nestling them next to your leftovers and tubs of ice cream – is actually not as offbeat as it sounds.
+I’ve come to realise that the idea of popping your clothes into your freezer – and nestling them next to your leftovers and tubs of ice cream – is actually not as offbeat as it sounds.

 After all, the NHS has long recommended freezing pillows and soft toys in the case of managing dust mite allergies, scabies infections, bed bug outbreaks, and more.